 According to psychologists, there are common signs shown by teens and children which are overlooked by parents sometimes:

-- Children being fearful of traveling on school bus
+Children being fearful of traveling on the school bus

 A famous quote by Chris Colfer says, “When people hurt you over and over, think of them sand paper.
 They may scratch and hurt you a bit, but in the end, you end up polished and they end up useless.”

 In conventional Indian society, extended family members, grandparents, and children used to live altogether in the same household, sharing responsibilities and imbibing roles.
 In today’s era of nuclear families, parents have a greater responsibility in taking care of their children and providing them with support, education and basic living.
 They hold more accountability to protect their kids.

 Seeking help is a sign of courage.
 Don't let self-limiting beliefs hold you back from a life you deserve.
 Avail online therapy to become happier and better.
 Learn how

 Disclaimer: Please note that we are not a crisis intervention helpline.
 Should you have severe symptoms or have thought about harming yourself, please seek immediate medical help or call suicide prevention helplines such as